Weekly design & tech digest | Week of July 7-11, 2025

 • Tripadvisor said "authenticity over algorithms."
 Koto reimagined Tripadvisor's brand identity around real travel stories as the platform pushes into AI-enabled planning.
 Smart move – while competitors chase influencer polish, TripAdvisor doubles down on genuine user experiences that actually convert bookings.

-Design & AI Insights
+Design & AI insights

 • Heritage brands can stay relevant without selling their soul.
 SomeOne's rebrand of St John's College Cambridge as the "Home of Big Ideas" proves you can bridge centuries of academic prestige with contemporary activism.